I

 Maintenance and Grooming

-This breed relatively easy to take care of as far as grooming goes.
+This breed is relatively easy to take care of as far as grooming goes.
 Irish Wolfhounds have a double coat that consists of a harsh, wiry outer coat covering a soft undercoat.
 Their hair does not get matted.
 However, you will want to brush them a few times a week and pull out dead hairs about two times each year.
 Without doing this, your dog will look pretty scraggly.

 Training

 Irish wolfhounds are relatively easy to train.
 They respond best to positive reinforcement.
 When choosing a training method, you’ll want to look for one that centers around positively reinforcing your dog.
-You may find that your Irish wolfhound puppy is clumsier and doesn’t listen as well, but after they are a year old this shouldn’t be a problem anymore.
+You may find that your Irish wolfhound puppy is clumsier and doesn’t listen as well, but after they are a year old, this shouldn’t be a problem anymore.

 Exercise